 When Managers Change Their Tone, Analysts and Investors Change Their Tune

-An increase in the negativity of managerial word choice (managerial tone) on conference calls strongly predicts lower future earnings and greater uncertainty.
-However, a decrease in negativity only weakly predicts the opposite.
-To isolate managerial tone’s explanatory power, we control for negativity changes in the earnings press release and analysts’ questions.
-In industries where firms provide earnings guidance, negativity changes are particularly informative.
-How effectively do analysts and investors process this information?
-They extract value-relevant information from negativity changes, but incompletely.
-A monthly calendar-time strategy that exploits the incomplete adjustment of stock prices to negativity changes generates abnormal returns.
+The negativity of managerial word choice (managerial tone) on conference calls is a telltale indicator of a company’s future.
+Specifically, increases in negativity, what we term bleak tone changes, strongly predict lower future earnings and greater uncertainty.
+However, decreases in negativity only weakly predict the opposite.
+To isolate the explanatory power of managerial tone, we control for negativity changes in the earnings press release and analysts' questions.
+Analysts and investors under-react when they extract value-relevant information from negativity changes.
+Consequently, a negativity-based trading strategy generates abnormal returns.

-Keywords: Analysts, earnings conference calls, information transmission, managerial tone, negative words, tone changes, price drift, textual analysis
+Keywords: Analysts, earnings conference calls, managerial tone, negative words, bleak tone, tone changes, price drift, textual analysis

 JEL Classification: G14, G30